qaware/protocurl/README.md

 * **Enable variant of protocurl with user-provided proto files compiled in.** E.g. we could use the protocurl docker image and give an example, where one could simply compile a set of proto files into a new image via Dockerfile.
 Then one could simply avoid providing the `-v` volume bind as well as the `-I`.
+* **Proto default library path** Custom protoc path may lead to the error `/usr/bin/include: warning: directory does not exist.`.
+This can happen, when the user installed the libraries into a different path.
+We could deal with this in a better way.
+Furthermore, one needs to use a workaround when using a custom protoc and custom .protol-lib as both the users .proto files and the .proto-lib needs to be contained correctly.
+* **Better release process** Due to certain limitations the current CI/CD pipeline runs some tests on the final release after it has been published to DockerHub and on GitHub.
+Ideally, we should not do that as other might be downloading the release in the meanwhile.
+One solution to this is the use of promotions from an release candidate which is published and tested - before being finally promoted (renamed) to a full release.

 ## FAQ